Universalis-FFXIV/Universalis/clients/csharp/README.md

 ## Versioning

-This package version tracks the Universalis server releases.
-The generated code is produced from the live OpenAPI spec — no manual maintenance required.
+This package version tracks Universalis server releases.
+The generated code is published from the versioned OpenAPI specs committed in this repository; when the API contract changes, regenerate and commit the updated specs before the next release.